aws/aws-sdk-js-v3/clients/client-wellarchitected/README.md

 AWS SDK for JavaScript WellArchitected Client for Node.js, Browser and React Native.

-<fullname>Well-Architected Tool</fullname>
-<p>This is the <i>Well-Architected Tool API Reference</i>.
-The WA Tool API provides programmatic access to the
-<a href="http://aws.amazon.com/well-architected-tool">Well-Architected Tool</a> in the
-<a href="https://console.aws.amazon.com/wellarchitected">Amazon Web Services Management Console</a>.
-For information
-about the Well-Architected Tool, see the
-<a href="https://docs.aws.amazon.com/wellarchitected/latest/userguide/intro.html">Well-Architected Tool User Guide</a>.</p>
+<fullname>Amazon Web Services Well-Architected</fullname> <p>Amazon Web Services Well-Architected helps you evaluate your architectures against Amazon Web Services best practices across operational excellence, security, reliability, performance efficiency, cost optimization, and sustainability.
+The service includes the Amazon Web Services Well-Architected Agent for AI-powered recommendations tailored to your specific environment, and the <a href="http://aws.amazon.com/well-architected-tool">Well-Architected Tool</a> for conducting reviews and tracking improvements.</p> <p>This is the <i>Amazon Web Services Well-Architected API Reference</i>.
+Through this API, you can programmatically access personalized recommendations and automation scripts from the Amazon Web Services Well-Architected Agent, and create and manage workloads, conduct lens reviews, track milestones, manage custom lenses, share workloads across accounts, and manage profiles with the Well-Architected Tool.</p> <p>For more information about the service, see the <a href="https://docs.aws.amazon.com/wellarchitected/latest/userguide/intro.html">Amazon Web Services Well-Architected User Guide</a>.</p>

 ## Installing